jhcheung/trubya-rails/README.md

 Then, you can navigate to localhost:3000/signup and sign up for a new account.
 You can also navigate to /admin/login to login to the admin panel with the credentials: 'jimmyc/password'.

 Then, you can click "Start Game" to play!

+### How to play

+The goal of the game is to guess the picture that is being revealed on the webpage.

+You start every game with ten lives.
+You will answer trivia questions to reveal more of the image.
+Every correct answer will provide you another segment of the image.

+Every incorrect answer to the trivia question or incorrect guess for the picture will lose you a life.